Argentina

 Afterward, Argentina slowly became comparatively poorer and poorer.
 Now it is significantly poorer than Lithuania itself.
 Thus Lithuanians have long stopped migrating there and the current Lithuanians of Buenos Aires are nearly all descendants of the pre-WW2 migrants.

-Buenos Aires Lithuanian center
+Buenos Aires Lithuanian Center

 Its façade is marked with Columns of Gediminas (a Medieval Lithuanian symbol).
 Inside, it has two floors, with a bar on the first floor and a dance hall above, where the Lithuanian traditional dance troupes rehearse.